Skip to main content

 For non-WVU students who were not enrolled for any academic term during the calendar year and/or for whom the University is not required to issue a Form 1098-T, the University does not have a reporting requirement in this situation and no tax documents will be issued.
 However, the individual student is still responsible for reporting on their personal tax return all taxable non-compensatory stipend payments received.

-In cases where the payment is subject to ATAX, ATAX will be withheld from the payment before it is paid to the student.
-Tax Services will notify the department in instances where ATAX must be withheld.
-If grant or donor restrictions do not permit reductions in payments for tax withholding and/or if the payment is made without the appropriate ATAX withholding, the payment amount will be grossed up and the department will be required to provide Tax Services with an alternate funding source that will be charged for the ATAX amount due.
+In cases where the payment through Mountaineer Marketplace is subject to ATAX, ATAX will be withheld from the payment before it is paid to the student.
+Tax will notify the department in instances where ATAX must be withheld.
+If grant or donor restrictions do not permit reductions in payments for tax withholding and/or if the payment is made without the appropriate ATAX withholding, the payment amount will be grossed up and the department will be required to provide Tax with an alternate funding source that will be charged for the ATAX amount due.